SpatLyu/spEcula/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of `spEcula` is to make it easier to use R for spatial speculation based on spatial dependence, spatial stratification heterogeneity and geographical configuration similarity.
+The goal of **spEcula** is to make it easier to use R for spatial speculation based on *spatial dependence*, *spatial stratification heterogeneity* and *geographical configuration similarity*.

 ## Installation